-A multimedia storytelling project by SJDC audio students curated during fall 2018.
+A multimedia storytelling project by SJDC Digital Media students curated during fall 2018.

 Have a story to share?
 Email

 Record Staff Writer

 STOCKTON — How would an additional $500 a month affect you?